bezaisingh/techtool-template/README.md

 05-09-2022
 1. Add Account details
     a.
-Date column
+Date column --done
     b.
 CD must be 5% of Basic Salary
     d. addition of the data
 2. Loan Data Connection with user.

-3. Add Accoount details , DOJ in Society in user addition page
+3. Add Accoount details , DOJ in Society in user addition page--Done